sungsoo-ahn/2025/_posts/2025-04-28-calibrated-mia.md

 | [GPT-Neox-20b](https://huggingface.co/EleutherAI/gpt-neox-20b) | 0.637 | 0.656 |

-The results in the table above show that DC-PDD is susceptible to showing high false positives, aking to simple methods like LOSS.
+The results in the table above show that DC-PDD is susceptible to showing high false positives, akin to simple methods like LOSS.
 Notably, the AUC values in such a false-positive setting are significantly higher than in the previous experiment, indicating that the method clearly captures temporal or distributional artifacts rather than true membership.

 ---